mxdillon/seldon-deploy-custom-resource/README.md

 #### Prerequisites:
 1. This module has been written in golang v1.15 and has not been tested on previous versions.
-2. You will need a kubernetes cluster with Seldon Core deployed onto it.
-This module was developed using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) and has not been tested on any other k8s infrastructure.
+2. You will need a kubernetes cluster with Seldon Core deployed onto it and the `kubectl` CLI.
+This module was developed using
+[kind](https://kind.sigs.k8s.io/docs/user/quick-start/) and has not been tested on any other k8s infrastructure.
 3. Ensure you are connected to the context of the k8s cluster you wish to manipulate.
 Use `kubectl config get-contexts` to verify.